SolviLabel/Solvi-Site/README.md

 ## What's New!
--All Redirect are now Working
+-All Redirects are now Working

 # What is Solvi-Label
 -[Place Holder]<-same answer for about section